CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/os-dependent-endlines.md

 # I get an error "^M: command not found" or "$'\r': command not found" after submitting a script

-Described problem is related to the fact that your script for PBS system originated in the competitive operational system (DOS/Windows) which treats line ends of a text file differently compared to Unix/Linux.
-Users are allowed to convert their files from DOS/Windows before submission using command dos2unix (fromdos).
-If you want to verify the presence of DOS/Windows line endings you should use file command.
-E.g. file /path/to/the/script.txt.
-If the command says with CRLF line terminator it means your file has MS/DOS line endings.
+Described problem is caused by the fact that your batch script was written in non-Unix operational system (Windows) which uses different characters to mark end of a line.
+To get rid of the faulty endlines, use `dos2unix` command:

+    (BUSTER)user123@skirit:~$ dos2unix myscriph.sh

+To test for the type of endlines, use command `file`:

+    (BUSTER)user123@skirit:~$ file myscriph.sh
+    myscript.sh: UTF-8 Unicode text, with CRLF line terminators

+If the `file` report `CRLF line terminators`, your script needs to be converted to run on Linux.